-For management of accidents the State Civil Defence Plan is established and relevant regulation were adopted.
+For management of accidents the State Civil Defence Plan is established and relevant regulation5 were adopted.
 The State Civil Defence Plan provides basic principles for emergency preparedness according to radiation and nuclear safety legislation and has requirements for regular testing (including theoretical exercises, table top exercises and practical exercises) and updating of the Plan.
-Last international exercises aimed to test in real time communication systems and decision-making process was done in 2013.